pratibha6-ai/Mood-Bot-using-flutter/README.md.md

-# 🤖 ChatBot App
+# 🤖 Mood-Bot App

-Welcome to the **ChatBot App** — a mood-aware conversational assistant built with **Flutter**!
+Welcome to the **Mood-Bot App** — a mood-aware conversational assistant built with **Flutter**!
 Whether you're feeling happy, sad, or just need a boost of motivation, this app is here to chat with you.

 ---

 ## 🌟 Project Overview

-The ChatBot App is designed to deliver **emotion-based responses**.
+The Mood-Bot App is designed to deliver **emotion-based responses**.
 Users can express their current mood (e.g., happy, sad, angry, motivated), and the chatbot will respond with appropriate messages, quotes, or even suggestions.
 It’s a vibrant, creative app with a sleek dark theme and engaging animations.

 ---